 Several tests have shown that this level of personalization increases conversion, but you don’t really need tests to prove it.
 It’s a common sense of marketing; people like to talk to people, not robots!

-Send email from real person names.
-For example, firstname.lastname@example.org as the sender email address and “Mr. Roy” as email sender name would be more personal.
+Send emails from real person names.
+For example, email@example.com as the sender email address and “Mr. Roy” as email sender name would be more personal.

 Here is another example.
 Steve Kamb, the founder of NerdFitness.com, sends his email from his own personal address.